 How Can I Know If I Have HIV?

-You can get a simple blood test to see if you have been infected with HIV.
-The test looks for HIV antibodies in your blood.
-These antibodies are substances that the body makes in response to the HIV infection.
-Many of these tests aren't accurate immediately after infection since it takes time for your body to make these antibodies, generally from two to 12 weeks, but in some cases it can take up to six months.
+Standard tests.
+These blood tests check for HIV antibodies.
+Your body makes antibodies in response to the HIV infection.
+These tests can't detect HIV in the blood soon after infection because it takes time for your body to make these antibodies.
+It generally takes two to 8 weeks for your body to produce antibodies, but in some cases it can take up to six months.